 3 Unexpected Ways Your Corn Loses Moisture

-As fall approaches, farmers across the corn belt are anxiously awaiting the start of harvest.
+As fall approaches, farmers across the Corn Belt are awaiting the start of harvest.
 But you may be asking yourself, “Is my corn crop dry enough to be taken out of the field?”

-A handful of factors influence corn grain moisture, and being mindful of them can help guide your schedule of harvest activities.
+There are a number of factors influencing corn grain moisture; being mindful of them can help guide your schedule of harvest activities.